po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/04-Day/04-Day-LessonPlan.md

     }),
     ```

-* Remind students that it is okay if they do not fully understand sessions right now.
+* Remind students that it is okay if they do not fully understand cookies right now.
 This activity is aimed to be an introduction to a concept they are likely to encounter on the job.
 Encourage them to research more on their own.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):